brandontrabucco/spork/README.md

 ## Installation

-Singular can be installed using pip.
+Singular can be installed using the pip package.

 ```bash
 pip install singular-launcher